 Capital Assets.
-The School had no significant capital asset activity.
+The School purchased an outdoor classroom.
+Otherwise, the School had no significant capital asset activity.
 Please refer to a note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.

 Debt Administration.
-The School issued no new debt during the year and made scheduled payments on existing long-term debt.
+The School made scheduled payments on its debt.
 Please refer to a note to the accompanying financial statements entitled Long Term Liabilities for more detailed information about the School's long-term debt activity.